Updated: Jun 8

 After a long 11.5 months gestation period, female alpacas give birth to a baby, known as a cria.
 This process is referred to as ‘unpacking’!

-4) Alpacas are an extremely old species
+4) Alpacas are completely domesticated

 Alpacas have been domesticated since their beginnings (around 6000 years ago).
 You will not find alpacas in the wild.